-Strain: 3703 (also referred to as RMSCC 3703 and
+Strain: 3479 (also referred to as RMSCC 3479)1-3

-CBS 113580)1-3

-Original Source: Coccidioides immitis (C. immitis), strain 3703 was isolated in the 1990s from a human in San Diego,
+Original Source: Coccidioides immitis (C. immitis), strain 3479 was isolated in the 1990s from a human in Guerrero, Mexico.
+1,2

-California, USA.1,2

-Comment: C. immitis, strain 3703 was deposited as part of a Coccidioides Sequencing Project at the Broad Institute.
-The complete genome for C. immitis, strain 3703 has been sequenced (GenBank: ABBC000000000).
+Comment: The complete genome of C. immitis, strain RS, the C. immitis reference genome, has been sequenced (GenBank: AAEC00000000.3).

 C. immitis is a dimorphic fungal pathogen and causative agent of coccidioidomycosis, also known as San Joaquin Valley fever, in both immunocompetent and immunocompromised humans, as well as in mammals, primarily in arid regions of North and South America.4 Transmission occurs through inhalation of the infectious airborne arthroconidia from soil, which undergo an asexual life cycle and enlarge to form parasitic spherules that eventually rupture to release endospores, leading to a potentially fatal, disseminated disease.4-6 While transmission between hosts has not been established, infection through transplanted tissues has occurred.
-The original classification as a single species with two distinct geographic populations, California and non-California C. immitis, has evolved, with the non-California isolates established as a new species, C. posadasii, in 2002.
-The current geographic distribution of C. immitis isolates includes Central and Southern California, Arizona, Utah, Washington, the Baja California region of Mexico, and Colombia.
-5,7,10 Analysis of hybrid genotypes suggests the two species may co-exist in nature and undergo sexual reproduction, with predominant gene flow from C. posadasii to C. immitis.3,5,11
+The original classification as a single species with two distinct geographic populations, California and non-California, C. immitis has evolved, with the non-California isolates established as a new species, C. posadasii, in 2002.
+The current geographic distribution of C. immitis isolates includes Central and Southern California, Arizona, Utah, Washington, the Baja California region of Mexico and Colombia.
+5,7,10 Analysis of hybrid genotypes suggests the two species may co-exist in nature and undergo sexual reproduction, with predominant gene flow from C. posadasii to C. immitis.
+3,5,11